 Cannabidiol (CBD) is a naturally occurring substance produced in hemp plants.
-While it carries a connotation to the term marijuana, the truth is these products vary in their composition.
+While some associate CBD with marijuana, the truth is these products vary in their composition.
 CBD contains minute or no amounts of Tetrahydrocannabinol (THC), the psychoactive compound in marijuana.
-When ingested, CBD product does not give the user the same feeling of intoxication.
-The theory behind CBD products is to promote therapeutic benefits.
+When ingested, CBD products do not give their user the same feeling of intoxication.
+Their theoretical use is to promote therapeutic benefits.
 In many cases, these products have not been approved by the FDA (Epidiolex has been approved, used to treat children with epileptic syndromes).
 In 2018, the US Farm Law that legalized the cultivation of industrial hemp, also made hemp-derived CBD legal.

 Selling CBD Oil

-On the other hand, CBD products that are derived from the hemp plant and contain only traces of THC are not subject to the cannabis excise tax.
+On the other hand, CBD products that are derived from the hemp plant and contain only trace amounts of THC are not subject to the cannabis excise tax.
 However, they are subject to sales tax as the sale of TPP.